modflowpy/pyphoenix-project/docs/dev/srs.md

 flopy4 must be able to run MODFLOW 6 simulations.

 flopy4 must work with multiple versions of MODFLOW 6, based on the DFN files.
-And it can support all packages that come with that version of MODFLOW 6.
+And it must support all packages that come with that version of MODFLOW 6.

 The product lets the user define a model domain, including grid dimensions, cell sizes, and boundary conditions.